An Introduction to Park Management, 4th ed. - Print

 It is our belief that sustainable management practices and planning practices designed with environmental management and visitor management are the keys to successful park operations.

-Similar to the 3rd edition, the 4th edition utilizes where applicable the practical and sage advice of Grant W. Sharpe, Charles H. Odegaard, and Wenonah Finch Sharpe in the earlier editions of this book.
+Similar to the third edition, the fourth edition utilizes where applicable the practical and sage advice of Grant W. Sharpe, Charles H. Odegaard, and Wenonah Finch Sharpe in the earlier editions of this book.

-Some of these ideas are currently accepted as common knowledge; however, we all can benefit from understanding the origin of ideas that have influenced park management.
+Some of these ideas are currently accepted as common knowledge; however, all of us can benefit from understanding the origin of ideas that have influenced park management.

 Part I: Introduction